-Ericson State Bank received consent orders in October from both the FDIC and the Nebraska Department of Banking and Finance (NDBF).
+Ericson State Bank received consent orders in October from both the FDIC and the NDBF.
 The federal agency ordered Ericson to take more than a dozen corrective actions, including naming a new CEO, devising a one-year and a three-year strategic plan to return to solvency, and adding at least two independent board members.

 The state regulator’s order required the bank’s president, Jack Poulsen, and IT officer and loan secretary, Debra Poulsen, to resign from the bank and its board.
 The NDBF also ordered Jack Poulsen to surrender his executive officer's license for cancellation with prejudice.

 The state regulator said it learned that Jack Poulsen had personally made, or was directly responsible for, many loans, lines of credit and overdrafts that violated the law.